 Indiana man electrocuted while power-washing Michigan church

 CASSOPOLIS, Mich.
-(AP) — An Indiana man power-washing the exterior of a southwestern Michigan church has died after coming in contact with an electrical line.
+(AP) — An Indiana man power-washing the exterior of a southwestern Michigan church has died after coming into contact with an electrical line.

 The contracted employee was in a bucket lift Saturday afternoon outside St. Ann's Catholic Church in Cassopolis when he was electrocuted.